-- University degree in biochemistry, biology, bioinformatics or similar area including PhD or master degree and several years of relevant professional experience
+- University degree in biochemistry, biology, immunology or similar area including PhD or master degree and several years of relevant professional experience

 For your application, please keep it simple.
 We only ask you for an updated CV.
-A motivation letter is also not needed.
+A motivation letter might not be mandatory.
 However, please let us get to know you by submitting a short essay (max. half a page) exposing the meaning the following topic has to you:

-“Mindset, scientific community, organizational setup and/or modern technologies: What does it need to successfully readout data for drug discovery”
+“Mindset, scientific community, organizational setup and/or modern technologies: What does it need to successfully establish and mimic the biological mode of action for drug discovery?”